 Georgia DNR is looking for your help to monitor summer bat roosts across the state.
-This project involves counting bats exiting roosts at sunset just twice during each summer.
+This project involves counting bats exiting roosts at sunset.
 Think you can help?
 Keep reading!

 Bats may use a variety of structures for roosting, both man-made and natural.
 Here are some examples: